Ask a Suffragist: Stories and Wisdom from America’s First Feminists

 Join our mailing list and you’ll receive social media shareables on suffragists’ birthdays and on the anniversaries of important events in the suffrage movement.
 You’ll also be the first to know when new Ask a Suffragist books are available!

-The first book in the Ask a Suffragist series, Stories and Wisdom from America’s First Feminists, will inform modern-day activists with lessons learned from some of the first American suffragists and feminists.
+The first book in the Ask a Suffragist series, Stories and Wisdom from America’s First Feminists, informs modern-day activists with lessons learned from some of the first American suffragists and feminists.

 What can modern activists learn from America’s First Feminists?